jakubgarfield/kiwis/content/trips/2015/07/20/pouakai-circuit/index.md

 created_at: 2015-07-20 21:06:59 +0200
 description: A multiday trip to Egmont National Part with the ascend to Mt.
 Taranaki near New Plymouth.
 kind: article
 tags: [New Zealand, Mt.
-Taranaki, Pouakai Circuit, Weekend Trip, Egmont National Park, Norht Island]
+Taranaki, Pouakai Circuit, Weekend Trip, Egmont National Park, North Island]
 image: 9
 map_zoom: 10
 map_coordinates: -39.2967681,174.0633993